pvlib/twoaxistracking/docs/source/installation.md

     conda install shapely

-The solar modeling library `pvlib` is recommended for calculating the solar position and can be installed by the command:
+The solar energy modeling library `pvlib` is recommended for calculating the solar position and can be installed by the command:

     pip install pvlib